Methylphenidate extended-release capsulesPronunciation

 If OVERDOSE is suspected:

-Store methylphenidate extended-release capsules at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
+Store methylphenidate extended-release capsules at room temperature.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep methylphenidate extended-release capsules out of the reach of children and away from pets.

 - If you have any questions about methylphenidate extended-release capsules, please talk with your doctor, pharmacist, or other health care provider.